futurice/grunt-transifex-resjson/README.md

 Grunt tasks for managing RESJSON resource files in [Transifex](https://www.transifex.com/).

-These tasks have been developed to interact with the Transifex API in a Windows Store Javascript app project where RESJSON resource file are used for handling different translations.
+These tasks have been developed to interact with the Transifex API in a Windows Store Javascript app project where RESJSON resource files are used for handling different translations.

 See the [MSISDN](http://msdn.microsoft.com/en-us/library/windows/apps/hh465254.aspx) for details about using RESJSON in Javascript apps.